The Admission Process

 - Length: Aim for approximately 500 words

-- Make sure that you have actually answered the essay question.
+- Make sure that you have actually answered the question.
 Your essay will also be evaluated on your ability to express your thoughts clearly and think creatively and critically.

 - Remember your audience.
-Washington State University is an academic community that values critical thinking, creativity, and thoughtful individual reflection.
+Washington State University is an academic community valuing critical thinking, creativity, and thoughtful individual reflection.